 - A straight line in the graph means that every well was accessed for the same amount of time per well.
-It can be deduced from this that the Fraction Time per Well setting is accurate over a wide range of Fraction Sites. - Both Numerical by Column and Serpentine by Column collection patterns were examined. - Move from Waste incorporates a new feature in version 2.1 that adds 10mm only for the 1st aspiration to prevent dripping from Waste to Well #1. - Multiple collection trials were performed at each fraction time to show the penetration and retraction effects on the time per well parameters at these flow rates. - These findings used in conjunction with the other studies will afford the researcher good starting points for their own method development.
+It can be deduced from this that the Fraction Time per Well setting is accurate over a wide range of Fraction Sites. - Both Numerical by Column and Serpentine by Column collection patterns were examined. - Move from Waste incorporates a new feature in version 2.1 that adds 10mm only for the 1st aspiration to prevent dripping from Waste to Well #1. - Multiple collection trials were performed for each set of parameters at these flow rates. - These findings used in conjunction with the other studies will afford the researcher good starting points for their own method development.